 1. Doing Beyonce's "Let's Move" routine for 30 days

 2. Swimming laps in the Maui Seaside Hotel pool

 3. Renewing my membership and working out at Bally Total Fitness (now L.A.
 Fitness)

 4. The results from my yearly physical (everything is tip-top, minus weight)

 5. Logging at least four workouts per week on TeamBeachBody

 8. LA Times Booster Shots

-9. Updating @BlackHealthNews
+9. Updating @BlackHealthNews on Twitter

 11. "Muscling past myths" (It forces me to get up more at work)

 1. Watching my 99-year-old Aunt Marguerite open her Christmas photo calendar